IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 to provide multi-layer coordination between packet and optical networks.

 This document uses packet-based Traffic Engineered (TE) service examples.
-These are described as "TE-paths" in this document.
-Unless otherwise stated, these TE services may be instantiated using Resource Reservation Protocol (RSVP) Traffic Engineering (TE)-based or SR-TE-based, forwarding plane mechanisms.
+These are described as "TE-path" in this document.
+Unless otherwise stated, these TE services may be instantiated using Resource Reservation Protocol (RSVP) Traffic Engineering (TE)-based or Segment Routing Traffic Engineering (SR-TE)-based, forwarding plane mechanisms.

+This document assumes familiarity with the ACTN architecture defined in
+{{!RFC8453}}, the TE topology model defined in {{!RFC8795}}, and the basic operation of IP/MPLS and optical transport networks.

 This document outlines key scenarios for Packet Optical Integration (POI) from the perspective of the packet service layer and highlights the